cbroms/ranker/README.md

 Note that you'll also need to create separate `.env` files in both directories as well, rather than at the repository root directory. `DB_CONN` and `CORS_ORIGINS` should be present in the `.env` file for the server, and `API_CONN` should be present in the client `.env` file.

 ## Production

+You can run the project in a production environment using the `docker-compose.prod.yml` file:

 ```
 docker-compose -f docker-compose.prod.yml up --build -d